 In the pond, we can see fish, particularly Koi (colored carp) and goldfish.
 Do you know how long Koi fish live?
 Here is a quote from the guardian:

 The age of a fish is calculated in much the same way as one works out the age of a tree by counting its rings; most fish have growth rings on their scales known as annuli.
 This technique was used to estimate the age of Hanako, meaning “flower maid”, the world’s oldest koi carp, who died in 1977 at the age of 226 years.

 For that reason, Koi fish symbolize longevity.

 Then Naama told us about the lucky numbers 1,3,5,7 in Japanese culture.
-She talked about Children’s Day that is celebrated on 5 of May (5/5).
+She talked about Children’s Day that is celebrated on the 5 of May (5/5).
 And until recently, Tango no sekku (original Children’s Day) was known as Boys’ Day.
-While Girls’ Day was celebrated on March 3 (3/3).
+In comparison, Girls’ Day was celebrated on March 3 (3/3).
 And in the next photo, you can see Koinobori (carp-shaped wind socks traditionally flown in Japan to celebrate Tango no sekku).

 There are three Japanese stone lanterns in the garden.
 The lanterns and the bridge are the only stones brought from Japan (the rest are local ones).

 In its complete and original form, a dai-doro, like the pagoda, represents the five elements of Buddhist cosmology.
 The piece touching the ground represents chi, the earth; the next section represents sui, or water; ka or fire, is represented by the section encasing the lantern’s light or flame, while fū (air) and kū (void or spirit) are represented by the last two sections, top-most and pointing towards the sky.
 The segments express the idea that after death our physical bodies will go back to their original, elemental form.